cocos/cocos-docs/en/physics/character-controller/index.md

 > Cocos Creator supports character controllers since v3.8.

-The character controllers provide a simple way to add a character controller to you game.
+The character controllers provide a simple way to add a character controller to your game.

 ## Add Character Controller

-There are to types of character controller in Cocos Creator , box character controller and capsule character controller, both of them are inherited from the base class `CharacterController`.
+There are two types of character controllers in Cocos Creator , box character controller, and capsule character controller, both of them are inherited from the base class `CharacterController`.

 It is recommended that character controllers are invalid only in the **Bullet** and **PhysX** backends.
 By clicking on the **Project** menu, open the **Project Setting** panel, and find **Physics System** in the **Feature Cropping** page, choose **Bullet** or **PhysX** in the drop-down menu.